neshmi/omeka-s-watermarker/README.md

 ## Usage

-### Configuration
+### Global Configuration

 1. Navigate to Modules > Watermarker > Configure Module
 2. Choose whether to enable watermarking globally
 3. Choose whether to apply watermarks on upload and/or import

+### Managing Watermark Sets

+1. Navigate to Modules > Watermarker
+2. Click "Add new watermark set"
+3. Enter a name for the watermark set
+4. Choose whether this should be the default set
+5. Save the watermark set

 ### Managing Watermarks

-1. Navigate to Modules > Watermarker
+1. Navigate to Modules > Watermarker and select a watermark set
 2. Click "Add new watermark"
+3. Choose the image type this watermark applies to (landscape, portrait, square, or all)
-3. Upload an image to use as a watermark (PNG with transparency works best)
+4. Upload an image to use as a watermark (PNG with transparency works best)
-4. Configure the orientation, position, and opacity
+5. Configure the position and opacity
-5. Save the watermark configuration
+6. Save the watermark configuration

-### Using Watermarks
+### Assigning Watermarks to Item Sets or Items

-Once configured, watermarks will be automatically applied to eligible image media when they are uploaded or imported, based on your settings.
+1. Navigate to the item set or item you want to configure
+2. Click on the "Watermark" tab
+3. Select a watermark set to use for this resource
+4. Select "No watermark" to disable watermarking for this resource
+5. Select "Use default" to use the default watermark set

+### Watermark Inheritance

+- Items inherit the watermark set from their parent item set
+- If an item belongs to multiple item sets with different watermark assignments, the settings from the first item set will be used
+- Item-specific watermark settings override item set settings

 ## Requirements

-- Omeka S version 3.0 or higher
+- Omeka S version 4.0 or higher
 - PHP 7.4 or higher
 - GD extension for PHP with support for the image formats you want to watermark